Guest Post on Effects of H. Melissa in Jamaica

 The installation of a new containment cap and the subsequent well integrity testing procedure provided the opportunity to calculate the flow by measuring the pressure at the top of the well as the choke and kill valves were manipulated after the main containment valve was closed to trap hydrocarbons.

 Also of interest on the Deepwater Unified Command page was the EPA’s release of the results from toxicity testing on “mixtures of eight oil dispersants with Louisiana Sweet Crude Oil.”
 The result: “dispersant-oil mixtures are generally no more toxic to the aquatic test species than oil alone.”
-A link is provided on their page to the tests results.

 On other note, the spill is having an impact as far north as Canada.
 According to the Ontario Star newspaper, as fall approaches the issue of migratory birds that winter in the Gulf Coast region has come into focus.
 Of major concern are white pelicans, which just came off the endangered species list, but many other birds could be “flying to their demise”.
 This is impacting many segments of Canadian society: